Generalized snake posets, order polytopes, and lattice-point enumeration: Acknowledgments

 \section{Acknowledgments}

 The authors thank Per Alexandersson, Matias von Bell, Benjamin Braun, and Tom Roby for fruitful conversations, comments, and/or for pointing us to relevant literature.
 EL was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2022R1F1A1063424).
-ARVM was partially supported by the National Science Foundation under Award DMS-2102921 for the initial part of the project.
+ARVM was partially supported by the National Science Foundation under Award DMS-2532321.